Using Water As The Generator Muffler

 2. Adding Padding Under the Generator

 By default, some generators usually come with small pieces of rubber on their feet.
-By including a rubber carpet pad underneath the generator, you will be able to significantly lower the intensity of the vibrations from the generator.
+By including a rubber carpet pad underneath the generator, you will be able to lower the intensity of the vibrations from the generator significantly.
 Consequently, the amount of noise that the generator produces will go down.

-Equally, you can also attach a rubber carpet to a wooden board and then place your generator on top of it.
-Using this in conjunction with other methods of quieting a generator like using sound deflectors can lower the overall noise.
+Equally, you can attach a rubber carpet to a wooden board and place your generator on top of it.
+Using this in conjunction with other methods of quieting a generator, like using sound deflectors, can lower the overall noise.

 3. Placing Exhaust Pipes Vertically

-Of course, this method won't reduce the noise completely, but it will not be as loud as a generator that has horizontally positioned exhaust pipes.
-In addition, it is also possible to combine this method with a few others like using sound deflectors and adding padding under the generator.
-However, in this case, you may have to position the drywall on a different side.
+Of course, this method won't completely reduce the noise, but it will not be as loud as a generator with horizontally positioned exhaust pipes.
+It is also possible to combine this method with a few others, such as using sound deflectors and adding padding under the generator.
+However, you may have to position the drywall on a different side in this case.

-If you go with this method, it would be a good idea to install an exhaust cap.
-It will help prevent rain or other foreign objects from getting inside the exhaust especially when the generator is not in use.
+If you go with this method, installing an exhaust cap would be a good idea.
+It will help prevent rain or other foreign objects from getting inside the exhaust, especially when the generator is not in use.

 4. Making Your Own Muffle Box

-A muffle box is ideally the result of combining different methods such as sound deflection and adding padding under the generator.
-They go by other names such as quiet boxes or baffle boxes.
+A muffle box ideally combines different methods, such as sound deflection and adding padding under the generator.
+They go by other names, such as quiet boxes or baffle boxes.

 Compared to using four pieces of plywood, building your own muffle box will be far more convenient.
 This is because you can use it for any other device that equally produces lots of noise like a generator.
 If you have an air compressor, for example, you will find that your homemade muffle box will have more than plenty of uses.

-One major consideration to remember when building a muffle box is to include a good venting system.
-Unlike the plywood method where exhaust fumes can easily escape from any side, a muffle box should have a dedicated air inlet and outlet.
+One major consideration when building a muffle box is to include a good venting system.
+Unlike the plywood method, where exhaust fumes can easily escape from any side, a muffle box should have a dedicated air inlet and outlet.
 This will ensure that the generator gets enough air.

-In addition, you should also remember to use fire resistant material like drywall when building your own muffle box.
-If you have a small budget, you could consider using drywall on the side that has the exhaust and opt to use plywood on other sections.
+In addition, you should also remember to use fire-resistant material like drywall when building your own muffle box.
+If you have a small budget, you could consider using drywall on the side with the exhaust and opt to use plywood on other sections.

-Be sure to build a muffle box with an easily accessible control panel as well.
-This will go a long way in making your life easier when operating your generator.
+Be sure to build a muffle box with an easily accessible control panel.
+This will make operating your generator easier.

 5. Using Water as The Generator Muffler

-It sounds perversely counter-intuitive to use water near a power generator.
-This is because if water gets to certain parts of the generator, it could lead to damage and expensive repairs afterwards.
+It sounds perversely counterintuitive to use water near a power generator.
+If water gets to certain parts of the generator, it could damage it and require expensive repairs.
 However, water can be used to muffle the sound coming from your generator.

-For this, you will need a bucket of water along with a hose.
+For this, you will need a bucket of water and a hose.
 Connect the hose to the exhaust pipe of your generator and then place the other end of the hose into the bucket of water.
-While in operation, the water will muffle some of the sound and result in a quieter generator.
+While in operation, the water will muffle some of the sound, resulting in a quieter generator.

-To ensure that water doesn't get to the exhaust, consider making a small hole a few inches above the exhaust pipe.
-The hole doesn't need to be too big though as it could also leak the sound.
-In addition, ensure there is a safe distance between the generator and the bucket by using a hose of reasonable length.
-This will ensure that even if the bucket topples over, water would not splash on the generator.
+To ensure that water doesn't get to the exhaust, consider making a small hole a few inches above the pipe.
+The hole doesn't need to be too big, though, as it could also leak sound.
+In addition, use a hose of reasonable length to ensure there is a safe distance between the generator and the bucket.
+This will ensure that even if the bucket topples over, water will not splash on the generator.

 6. Use an Automotive Filter

 You could also silence your generator by using an automotive muffler.
-While this method will reduce the amount of noise by up to 15 decibels, it also requires you to have some welding skills.
+While this method will reduce the noise by up to 15 decibels, it also requires some welding skills.

-Here, the idea is to attach the automotive muffler on the generator's exhaust so that it dampens the noise coming from the exhaust.
+Here, the idea is to attach the automotive muffler to the generator's exhaust so that it dampens the noise coming from the exhaust.

 To use an automotive muffler on your generator, you should consider welding it onto the generator's exhaust pipe for the best results.
 If you are unable to weld, you could opt to use clamps, but this will not produce optimal results as some noise could still escape.

-You could use exhaust flex tubing as well, but just like with clamps, the end result may not be as good since there will still be a lot of vibration.
+You could also use exhaust flex tubing, but just like with clamps, the end result may not be as good since there will still be a lot of vibration.
 As such, it is advisable to simply weld the automotive muffler.

 Most Effective Options for Silencing a Generator